Thursday 4 July 1940

 Future History: During a professional appearance at the Manistee National Forest Festival, a faulty brace irritates the ankle of Robert Pershing Wadlow.
 At 8' 11", he is the tallest person ever recorded in human history.
 The chafing causes a blister and subsequent parasitic infection.
 Doctors treat him with a blood transfusion and emergency surgery, but his condition worsens due to an auto-immune disorder, and on July 15, 1940, he dies in his sleep at age 22.

 Karolyn Grimes is born today.
-She becomes a child actress who concludes "It's a Wonderful Life" in 1946 with the line, "Look Daddy.
-Teacher says every time a bell rings an angel gets his wings” as Zuzu Bailey.
+She becomes a child actress who concludes "It's a Wonderful Life" in 1946 with the line, "Look, Daddy.
+The teacher says every time a bell rings an angel gets his wings” as Zuzu Bailey.

 |Karolyn Grimes, Jimmy Stewart and Donna Reed in "It's a Wonderful Life."|